blacktack2/ClustersSimulation/README.md

 - Possibly try to improve speed of simulation's Compute Shader (was expecting it to perform significantly faster)
 - Remove trivial getters/setters in SimulationHandler
-- See if shader files can be included in the executable itself, rather than copied into a local directory
-    + Also implement error checking to make sure the program correctly exits in their absence
 - Improve handling of uniforms to avoid constantly looking up the same name, and prevent assigning values to programs which don't need them.
 - Better organise log outputs